deepdeepdot/nano-deep-learning/01-nano-slides.md

 <!-- (https://adeshpande3.github.io/assets/MaxPool.png) -->
 ![MaxPooling Image](img/maxpool.png)

 Can you code this?
-We take the maximum in the square
+We take the maximum in each colored square

 #### Ex: Downsampling